Here are some of the very best materials and resources that we found to be invaluable during our homeschooling experience!

 That being said, here are the materials that we used successfully and recommend for others to take a look at as well.

-We are entering our final year of homeschooling, (my daughter is a senior in high school this upcoming year) and I felt it was a good time to look back and reflect on what worked for us and may also work for you!
+We have complete our homeschooling journey, (my daughter is now in college) and periodically we like to look back and reflect on what worked for us and may also work for you!

-My friend that lives down the block started homeschooling her daughter when she entered the 4th grade (this year she will be in 11th grade).
+My friend that lives down the block started homeschooling her daughter when she entered the 4th grade.

 I consulted with her about her favorite materials, programs and apps that she recommended, because we have very different kids!